isomerpages/moe-fairfieldpri/_departments/CCA/Sports.md

 The volleyball CCA aims to provide a vibrant and enriching experience for our students.
 Students develop their hand-eye coordination, footwork, and agility skills through physical training.

 With a dedicated team of teachers and coaches, students learn valuable skills such as teamwork, resilience, effective communication and good sportsmanship.
-Students will learn values such as Respect, Integrity, Excellence and Sportsmanship.</section>
+Students will learn values such as Respect, Integrity, Excellence and Sportsmanship.

-Through participation in the National School Games, the students have the opportunity to display the skills they have learned and strengthen the camaraderie of the team.
+Through participation in the National School Games, the students have the opportunity to display the skills they have learned and strengthen the camaraderie of the team. </section>

 | Teachers-in-Charge | Email |
 | -------- | -------- |